 As shown in the Call Flow diagram below,

 - MAPS™ SIP Server and MAPS™ CAS Server are connected through Gateway.
-Both MAPS™ SIP and MAPS™ CAS servers are controlled via single TCL Client.
+Both MAPS™ SIP and MAPS™ CAS servers are controlled via single Python, Java Client.

-- TCL Client instructs SIP server to initiate the call and CAS server to wait for incoming call by detecting Station Ringing.
+- Python, Java Client instructs SIP server to initiate the call and CAS server to wait for incoming call by detecting Station Ringing.

 - MAPS™ SIP server initiates the call by sending INVITE message.
 MAPS™ CAS server on receipt of the incoming call, responds with a Wink on T1/E1 line to Gateway.